Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: Introduction

 Typically, agglomerative methods initially treat each object as a cluster, or start with a large number of tiny clusters, and then merge them in pairs.
 The dendrogram is usually very deep and large, which makes it difficult to analyze.
 In fact, in most cases, low level branches are not so meaningful, and often pruned to make the dendrogram easier to analyze, which is also a challenging task.

 Other than that, due to clusters being merged in pairs, dendrograms are usually binary and thus can not represent the real structures accurately.
-For example, assuming a cluster consisting of more than two identical subclusters, the cluster can't be built by merging all subclusters simultaneously and the structure of the dendrogram largely depends on the order of selections.
-Fig. \ref{fig:binary} depicts one case.
+For example, given a cluster consisting of more than two identical subclusters, there is no binary dendrogram that can correctly indicate the relationship between subclusters, as shown in Fig. \ref{fig:binary}.

 For many agglomerative methods, to select a pair of clusters for the next merge, the similarities between every two clusters must be calculated.
 The complexity of an agglomerative method is often very high, usually $O(N^3)$, which can be unacceptable for a mass of data.